Fidelis Care, New York City FC Bring Healthy Recipes to Kids and Families this School Year

 NEW YORK, Oct.
-6, 2021 /PRNewswire/ -- Fidelis Care, in partnership with New York City Football Club, is launching its newest "Lunchology" menu, featuring healthy, fun, and creative recipe ideas to help fuel busy families on the go – particularly as a new school year begins.
+6, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Fidelis Care, in partnership with New York City Football Club, is launching its newest "Lunchology" menu, featuring healthy, fun, and creative recipe ideas to help fuel busy families on the go – particularly as a new school year begins.

 "Fidelis Care is proud to share our latest Lunchology menu, developed in partnership with New York City FC," said Chief Member Engagement Officer, Pam Hassen.
 "These recipes are both kid- and parent-friendly, as well as fun and easy to make as a family.
 We're proud to be a resource for health and wellness in the communities we serve."